pablof7z/ai-sdk-provider-claude-code/docs/ai-sdk-v5/TROUBLESHOOTING.md

 ## Performance Tips

 1. **Model Selection**
+   - Use `haiku` for fastest, most cost-effective responses
-   - Use `sonnet` for faster responses
+   - Use `sonnet` for balanced performance
    - Use `opus` for complex reasoning tasks

 2. **Request Optimization**